 JG Wentworth Fees

-The discount range usually falls somewhere between 9% and 18%, but it can be higher in some cases.
-It may seem like a lot of money, and it is.
-But it’s the price to pay for receiving part or all of your annuity at one time, rather than waiting several months or years to get the money little by little.
+The discount rate usually falls somewhere between 9% and 18%, but it can be higher in some cases.
+This can translate into an offer that’s significantly below the cash total of your future payments.
+That’s the price of receiving part of or all your annuity at one time, rather than waiting several months or years to get the money gradually.

-Let’s say a person has a structured settlement valued at $50,000.
-The factoring company quoted her a 20% discount rate.
-That means she will actually receive $40,000 rather than the full $50,000.
-So essentially, the buyer is getting a $10,000 discount for fronting the money.
+Let’s say a person has a structured settlement with future cash payments totaling $50,000.
+JG Wentworth quotes her a 8% discount rate, which applied to her future payments results in a present value of $40,000.
+That means she will receive $40,000 (less any additional transaction fees) rather than the full $50,000.
+Essentially, the buyer gets a $10,000 return for fronting the money.

 Selling Options